Looking for best through-the-wall air conditioner, you've come to the right place.

 Probably Not: A few units include a wall sleeve, but most don’t.
 Sleeves are sold separately as an accessory when not included.
 Some homeowners prefer a finished wall opening rather than a sleeve.

-- Q: What do EER and CEER mean?
+Q: What do EER and CEER mean?

 A: They are efficiency ratings.
-EER is energy efficiency rating.
+EER is an energy efficiency rating.
 CEER is a newer rating that built-in ACs must use.
-It is combined energy efficiency rating.
+It is a combined energy efficiency rating.
 The difference is that it factors in energy used by the wall unit while it is plugged in but not running.
 CEER is slightly lower than EER on through the wall air conditioners for this reason.

 The higher the ratings, the less energy the wall unit uses.
 Depending on CEER and size of the unit, some are certified by Energy Star.

-- Q: Do wall air conditioners heat too?
+Q: Do wall air conditioners heat too?

 A: Some wall units have built-in heat elements, like a space heater.
 They do not heat with the same technology as they cool, unlike split system heat pumps or ductless mini split heat pumps.

-- Q: What is an Energy Guide?
+Q: What is an Energy Guide?

 It is a label that includes important information:

-- Q: Is a through the wall air conditioner a room air conditioner?
+Q: Is a through the wall air conditioner a room air conditioner?

 A: Yes.
 Window, wall and portable air conditioners are all types of room air conditioner.

-- Q: Is a wall air conditioner the same as a PTAC?
+Q: Is a wall air conditioner the same as a PTAC?

 A: No. A packaged terminal air conditioner or PTAC is the hotel-type unit that sits on the floor of the room.